michaelrourke/banktivity-tool/README.md

 # Banktivity-tool
-Basic command line tool to import security prices into Banktivity from a csv file.
+Command line tool to import security prices into Banktivity from a CSV file.

+Applies every CSV file to every Banktivity database defined in the script.

+Only securitites in the CSV which are already defined in Banktivity and not excluded from quote updates are updated.

+Existing price data isn't replaced or added to.

+Assumes Banktivity 7 schema.

 ### CSV format
 ```